WebCrazy003/portfolio/public/content/Profile.md

 - Portable Portfolio

 ## Header
-- Hi, my name is Eldora.
+- Hi, my name is James.
-- I'm a software engineer.
+- I am a full-stack software engineer.
-- Short Description Here.
+- short description

 ## About
-Write your "About" section here.
+James is a Full-Stack Engineer with 12 years of experience in web and mobile development.
+He specializes in delivering high-quality solutions, optimizing system efficiency, and building product applications, all while maintaining a clean, organized codebase.

 ## Contact
 Write your "Contact" section here.